kicaj29/aws/Lambda/readme.md

 2021-11-03T11:21:33:INFO:localstack.services.awslambda.lambda_executors: Running lambda: arn:aws:lambda:us-east-1:000000000000:function:lambda-dotnet-function
 ```

-## Run localstack on docker desktop set as windows containers
+## Run localstack on docker desktop set as windows containers - DOES NOT WORK

 In this mode we can enable experimental flag that also allows run linux containers.